adamelliotfields/datacamp/readme.md

 ## Usage

 Each notebook can be run directly in [Colab](https://colab.research.google.com).
 Any required data files will be fetched remotely.
-Alternatively, you can run them locally in VS Code or JupyterLab.
+Or you can just run them locally in VS Code or JupyterLab.

 ## Contents

-The repo is organized by [track](https://www.datacamp.com/tracks/skill):

 * [Python Programming](./notebooks/python/readme.md)
 * [Data Engineering](./notebooks/data_engineering/readme.md)